 People demand government participation in three areas of economic activity.
 First, people may want correction of market failure involving public goods, external costs and benefits, and inefficient allocation created by imperfect competition.
 In each case of market failure, the shift from an inefficient allocation to an efficient one has the potential to eliminate or reduce deadweight losses.
-Second, people may seek government intervention to expand consumption of merit goods and to reduce consumption of demerit goods.
+Second, people may seek government intervention to counteract irrational behaviors.
 Third, people often want government to participate in the transfer of income.
 Programs to transfer income have grown dramatically in the United States within the past few decades.
 The bulk of transfer payment spending is not means-tested.